inbo/camtraptor/README.md

 ## Relationship to other camera trap packages available in R

-Camtraptor aims to become a useful toolkit for camera trap data analysis by gradually including functionality from other R packages such as [camtrapR](https://cran.r-project.org/package=camtrapR) and [activity](https://cran.r-project.org/package=activity), while following the Camtrap DP standard.
+Camtraptor aims to become a useful toolkit for camera trap data analysis by including functionality from other R packages such as [camtrapR](https://cran.r-project.org/package=camtrapR) and [activity](https://cran.r-project.org/package=activity), while following the Camtrap DP exchange format.
 Functions prefixed with `camtrapR_` produce outputs as returned by camtrapR functions.

 ## Meta